 Before allowing families to enter this section, read aloud the Scripture and have each person dip his or her hands into the water, wash, and then dry with the dirty towel.

-After everyone has washed, ask: “How did it feel to put your hands in water after other people used it?
+Then after everyone has washed, ask: “How did it feel to put your hands in water after other people used it?
 Do your hands feel clean?
 Why or why not?
 What do you think Jesus meant when he said, ‘But many who are first will be last, and many who are last will be first’?
 How did it feel to not have clean water, good soap, or fresh towels?
 Would you have liked to have been the first person to use the water rather than the last?
 Why or why not?
 How do you think other people felt who had to use the dirty water?
 How about the person who used it first?”

 Station 2: Palms in the Air